BalkaNova

 In the summer of 2004 and 2007 he was the artistic director of the EU-supported project “Young Music Caravan Europe”, which traveled 7,500 km with young musicians from Europe and made guest appearances at renowned festivals in a large number of countries.

-For twenty years he played almost every night of the week and led several jam sessions for decades and to date, such as at Schlot, Bepop Bar, B-Flat and Jazz Scheune.
+For twenty years he played almost every night of the week and led several jam sessions, eg at the Schlot, the Bepop Bar, the B-Flat and the Jazz Scheune.

 Press